How London prepares for Trump's U.K. state visit

 May was the first foreign leader to visit Trump after his inauguration.
 He’ll be the last foreign leader to visit her before she resigns as head of the Conservative Party on June 7, drawing her three-year tenure to a close.
 May has said it’s a chance for the U.S. and U.K. “to strengthen” its already “close relationship.”
 But other U.K. politicians, including Labour leader Jeremy Corbyn, are boycotting the banquet.

-In interviews ahead of the visit, Trump did not hold back from commentating on Britain’s current political situation.
-Conservative Party leadership contender Boris Johnson would be an “excellent” leader, he told the Sun.
+The Conservatives will begin choosing a leader soon after Trump departs.
 Whoever it is, the U.K. official says, a strong relationship with Trump will be a “priority.”

 With reporting by Kim Dozier/Washington